November 9, 2024

 Main Benefits:

-Vibram outsoles are a nice feature at this price point
+• Vibram outsoles a good value for the price point

 • trail-to-town versatility

 With KEEN raising its prices, the Merrell Moab has less competition at the budget price point.
-Billed as the world's best-selling hiker, the Moab is popular with budget-oriented hikers and with casual hikers who prefer Merrell's "out of the box comfort" to more supportive, performance-oriented hiking boots.
+Billed as the world's best-selling hiker, the Moab is popular with budget-oriented hikers and casual hikers who prefer Merrell's "out of the box comfort" to more supportive, performance-oriented hiking boots.
 Updated in summer 2022, the Moab 3 has added a little more support and better tread for hiking, which may have bumped it up to an average hiking boot.
-You should target other hiking boots on this list if you hike moderate to difficult trails, carry a heavier pack, or want better durability, waterproofing, support, and overall quality.
-However, the best-selling Moab is easier on the wallet, a good fit for wide feet, good enough for the average hiker, and a good "trail to town" option for people who want to wear hiking boots everyday.
+You should target other hiking boots if you care more about support or weight savings than price.
+However, the best-selling Moab is easier on the wallet, a good fit for wide feet, enough boot for the average hiker, and a "trail to town" option for people who wear hiking boots everyday.

 Best Fit